alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

  */
 ```

-Having defined a type with `@typedef`, you can reference it like any other TypeScript type:
+Having declared a type with `@typedef`, you can reference it like any other TypeScript type:

 ```js
 /** @type {Value} */